March 30, 2022

 View from rooftop of Casa Mimas

 I did a lot of research to find the perfect mix between jungle oasis & easy access to Sayulita town.
-These are our recommendations for the ultimate stay:
+There are lots of amazing boutique hotels throughout Sayulita.
+These Sayulita hotels are our recommendations for the ultimate stay in Sayulita:

 Casa Mimas – colourful hilltop abode with the perfect laid back Mexican aesthetic.
 A five minute uphill walk from town but one that gives you instant relaxation when you enter the home, with a cooling sea breeze and amazing views to the ocean.
 The outdoor/indoor living space with kitchen and hammock (my most used space) is the highlight here.

 Casa Saturno – shares the same owner, aesthetic & Mexico feels as Casa Mimas, but with several bedrooms and an even more impressive living space.
-Perfect for a large group or family!
+This is a great place to stay for a large group or family!
 I loved the bridge connecting its rooftop spaces, charming design and being right up among the jungle!

 Mi Casita – nestled right behind the main street, this apartment stay has beautiful decor and was very comfortable to work and relax.
-A very convenient location to grab a bite or hit the beach & boasts a beautiful shared rooftop terrace & pool.
-A bottle of tequila was a nice touch and the hosts were very accomodating too!
+Mi Casita has a very convenient location to grab a bite or hit the beach and boasts a beautiful shared rooftop terrace and pool.
+A bottle of tequila was a nice touch, and the hosts were very accommodating too!

-Don Bonito – set one street back from the quiet end of Sayulita main beach, this boutique hotel is an oasis around 10 mins walk from the centre of Sayulita.
-We didn’t stay here, but visited many times as it has an incredible cafe attached to it.
-Will definitely stay next time.
+Don Bonito – set one street back from the quiet end of Sayulita’s main beach, this boutique hotel is an oasis around 10 minutes walk from the centre of Sayulita.
+We didn’t stay here, but we visited many times as it has an incredible cafe attached to it.
+We will definitely stay here next time as it seemed like the perfect place for us.

 Sunset Surfing

-– Playa Carricitos – this was our favourite beach by far.
-Maybe a 20 min walk from town but well worth the hilly jungle walk.
+Playa Carricitos – this was our favourite beach by far.
+Maybe a 20 minute walk from town but well worth the hilly jungle walk.
 We had this beach to ourselves a few mornings.
-And the water was beautiful, with palm trees, jungle and matte boulders hugging the sand.
+The water was beautiful, with palm trees, jungle and matte boulders hugging the sand.

-– Playa los Muertos – much closer to town with a walk through the graveyard and the waves were much calmer compared to other beaches.
+Playa de Los Muertos – much closer to town with a walk through the graveyard.
+The waves were much calmer compared to other beaches.

-– San Pancho – what I remember Sayulita being many years ago.
+San Pancho Beach – what I remember Sayulita being many years ago.
 Much more chilled vibes.
 For more on San Pancho, check out our blog here.

 There’s so many amazing places to eat in Sayulita.
-From vegan cafes to colourful street vendors & some of the best tacos we’ve ever eaten, we’ve got you covered:
+From vegan cafes to colourful street vendors and some of the best tacos we’ve ever eaten, we’ve got you covered with these local restaurants we highly recommend you visit during your Sayulita Mexico vacation:

 Miscelanea Cafe – open for breakfast and lunch, this is the place for clean eating and plenty of cold brews options.